Towards functor exponentiation: Abstract

 \section{Abstract}

-We consider a possible framework to categorify the exponential map exp(-f) given a categorification of a linear map f.
+We consider a possible framework to categorify the exponential map exp(-f) given the categorification of a generator f of $\frak{sl}_2$ by Lauda.
 In this setup the Taylor expansions of exp(-f) and exp(f) turn into complexes built out of categorified divided powers of f.
 Hom spaces between tensor powers of categorified f are given by diagrammatics combining nilHecke algebra relations with those for a additional "short strand" generator.
-The proposed framework is only an approximation to categorification of exponentiation, due to functors lifting exp(-f) and exp(f) not being invertible.
+The proposed framework is only an approximation to categorification of exponentiation, because the functors categorifying exp(f) and exp(-f) are not invertible.